We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 • Alerts relevant departments to issues that may affect them, giving them time to find solutions.

-• Teams can use ERP data to assess risks associated with making changes to the business.
+• Provides teams with data to assess risks associated with making changes to the business.

-Rather than thinking about which software you need (ERP vs. CRM), think of these two as complementary systems that deal with different fields and offer different results and data but use similar admin systems.
-It’s not a case of determining which one’s better, but which is right for your business needs.
-You may well benefit from both.
+It’s not a case of determining which is better, but which is right for your business needs.
+You may benefit from having both.

-We’ve already mentioned that CRMs can integrate with third-party software to add extra features.
-You should note that CRM software can also integrate with ERP software.
+We’ve already mentioned that a CRM can integrate with third-party apps.
+It’s worth noting that CRM software can also integrate with ERP software.

-Create automated responses across your systems so that adding leads, communicating with customers and closing deals in your CRM all get recorded in your ERP
+• Create automated responses across your systems so that adding leads, communicating with customers and closing deals in your CRM are all recorded in your ERP

 • Access information from either system